andicarol/PortopolioProjectDataanalist/README.txt

-if you want a master file for database covid 19, you can use this link,
+if you want a master file for database covid 19 and Nashville Housing, you can use this link,

 https://drive.google.com/drive/folders/16F-Jywkp7Y_0vMKu7wR5ZaUiFAcIwBzY?usp=sharing